 Our eye surgeons conduct thorough exams to ensure a patient’s eyes are healthy enough to undergo the LASIK procedure.
 In addition to evaluating the patient’s vision and the physical shape and thickness of their corneas, the surgeons assess the eye’s lubrication to determine whether a patient may be at risk for developing dry eyes after having LASIK.

 Age is also a factor when determining who is likely to benefit from LASIK.
 The optimal age window for LASIK patients is between the mid-20s and mid-50s.
 A person’s eyes continue developing through their early 20s, which means vision correction prescriptions may not be stable.
 Most people start to develop presbyopia (farsightedness) at about 40.
 It’s after 55, though, that other conditions–including cataracts–start occurring.
 Farsighted patients (having difficulty reading) may have LASIK for distance vision and then wear glasses for close-up needs.
-If you’ve been diagnosed with moderate to severe nearsightedness, you can consider getting Visian implantable contact lenses (ICLs), which can also reduce or eliminate your dependence on eyeglasses or traditional contacts.

 More patients than ever are candidates for LASIK thanks to today’s advanced technology.
 However, even if you are not a good candidate for LASIK, there is likely another vision correction procedure that will work for you.
 Our surgeons will go over all of your options at your consultation.